khofstadter/navigatingthedigitalworld.com/docs/digital-identities.md

 - [VR map examples](http://daveowhite.com/vandr/vr-mapping/)

 #### Discussion
-- *Where do you feel most of your activity is on the VR map?*
+- *Where do you feel most of your activity is on the VR map at the moment?*
+- *How do you envision your map in a couple or years?*

 ### 2. Credibility